 “Do not ask yourself what the world needs.
-Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”–Howard Thurman
+Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”–Howard Thurman, theologian, educator, and activist

-I value faith, family, friends.
-Salsa.
-Lit and life.
-Teaching and learning.
-And I believe St. Augustine was probably right: “The world is a book and those who don’t travel read only a page.”
-Writing to share beautiful people, places, experiences makes me come alive.
-I hope this blog encourages you to travel.
-Or to follow whatever dreams you have.
-To, in the words of Thoreau: “Go confidently in the direction of your dreams.
+St. Augustine was probably right: “The world is a book and those who don’t travel read only a page.”
+I write to share beautiful people, places, experiences hoping this blog encourages you to travel on the path that makes you come alive.
+As Thoreau put it: “Go confidently in the direction of your dreams.
 Live the life you have imagined.”

 At an agriturismo in Italy, friends taught me that La Dolce Vita extends beyond Lake Como, Cinque Terre, or Capri.
 Relationships, beauty, joy, and laughter…working to live rather than living to work…can be found wherever we follow our passions.
 Wherever we let go of fear and cling to gratitude.
 Whenever we follow our hearts.